GoogleCloudPlatform/community/tutorials/customize-anthos-multicloud-logs-with-fluentbit/index.md

 and
 [watching changes to Docker log files](https://kubernetes.io/docs/concepts/cluster-administration/logging/).

+### Prepare and deploy the FluentBit ConfigMap and Daemonset

+To deploy the Fluent Bit ConfigMap and DaemonSet, complete the following:

+1. Create a new namespace called `logging-systen`.

+        kubectl create namespace logging-system

+1. Add an IAM policy binding to your project's service account.

+        gcloud projects add-iam-policy-binding [PROJECT_ID] \
+        --member="serviceAccount:[PROJECT_ID].svc.id.goog[logging-system/user-telemetry-agent]" \
+        --role=roles/gkemulticloud.telemetryWriter

+    Replace [PROJECT_ID] with the name of your Google Cloud project.

+1.

+        kubectl get secret proxy-config --namespace=gke-system -o yaml \
+        | sed 's/namespace: .*/namespace: logging-system/' | kubectl apply -f -

-1. Create the service account and the cluster role in a new `logging` namespace:
+1. Create the service account and the cluster role in the new `logging-system`
+    namespace:

         kubectl apply -f ./kubernetes/fluentbit-rbac.yaml

 1. Deploy the Fluent Bit configuration: